Cycling in the Democratic Republic of the Congo

-The Tour de France may be over but cycling continues around the world.
-That includes Goma in the Democratic Republic of the Congo, where local cycling fans took to their bicycles after a volcanic eruption nearly wiped the city out in 2002.
+Goma in the Democratic Republic of the Congo is home to a group of local cycling fans who took to their bikes after a volcanic eruption in the city in 2002.

 Cycling doesn’t come without its dangers.
 Champion cyclist Jimmy Mohindo explained the pitfalls of cycling in the city include a lack of consideration from motorcyclists, children running into the road, and early traffic.
 Unfortunately, money is tight for the club with second-hand bikes going for as much as $7000 (USD) and subsidisation coming from private donations.